 December 2013Manual molding discontinued.
 Benton becomes a fully automated grey and ductile iron foundry.

 May 2014Installed Powerit’s Spara advanced demand management software.
 This fully integrated software tracks real-time power rates, monitors total demand within the PJM grid, and sheds power using a customized, programmable approach.

 June 2014Installed a 60,000 CFM dust collector for all metallics.
 This collector features a 300hp Baldor Super E motor and return air system to provide clean tempered air during winter months.
-The system also provides extra capacity for future grinding and cleaning expansion planned for 2018/2019.
+The system also provides extra capacity for future grinding and cleaning expansion.

 July 2014Benton installed two additional Foxall Robotic grinding cells, bringing the fleet of ABB robotic finishing cells to four.

 A 12,000 square foot maintenance addition was completed which includes maintenance offices, an engineering office, electrical fabrication room, tool room, flammable materials room, maintenance lift for rolling stock, steam cleaning area with a catch basin for the rolling stock, millwright capabilities, two high bays with overhead cranes, several work cells for fabrication, hydraulic fittings, air tools, etc…, consolidated mechanical and electrical stores with a high density storage unit, keyless security and video surveillance.

 Also included is an electrical substation for some redundancy and improved power distribution, as well as a secondary air compressor/dryer plant.
 The heat generated from the air compressors heat the new addition during the winter months.

 April 2016VFD’s were installed on two dust collectors.
 The energy savings is in excess of 40%.
 Metering devices and control software on the air compressors were installed to optimize those running, while keeping constant air pressure throughout the facility.
 The savings were in excess of 25%.